 Here are some questions that may be relevant to an inpatient or residential admission for treatment of anorexia nervosa.

 - What percentage of your patients reach full weight restoration (a normal weight range) before leaving the program?
-Ideally most patients should be achieving a BMI greater than 19 (or 90% of ideal body weight in the case of adolescents), by discharge.
+Ideally, most patients should achieve a BMI greater than 19 (or 90% of ideal body weight in the case of adolescents) by discharge.

 - What are your average rates of weekly weight gain?
 Are these published?
-Weekly rates of gain for underweight patients should be 2-4 pounds/week for inpatient or residential treatment settings.
+Weekly weight gain for underweight patients should be 2-4 pounds/week for inpatient or residential treatment settings.

 - What types of therapy do you offer?
 Behavioral approaches that focus on normalizing eating and weight control behaviors and on managing associated thoughts and feelings are most effective.
-Talk therapies focused more on understanding the “meaning” or “root cause” of the eating disorder, than on targeting behavior change, are less likely to impact prognosis.
+Talk therapies focused more on understanding the “meaning” or “root cause” of the eating disorder are less likely to be beneficial.

 - How are families involved in treatment?
 Increasingly, most experts believe that involvement of significant others and caregivers in treatment is an important component of the treatment of eating disorders.